Skip to main content Link Search Menu Expand Document (external link)

 Detailed Learning Objectives

-1. Understand the Concept of Abstraction in Software Engineering
+1. Explain the Concept of Abstraction in Software Engineering

-• Learn the definition and importance of abstraction in software engineering and computer science.
+• List out the definition and importance of abstraction in software engineering and computer science.

-• Understand how abstraction helps in managing complexity by hiding unnecessary details and allowing focus on higher-level problems.
+• Explain how abstraction helps in managing complexity by hiding unnecessary details and allowing focus on higher-level problems.

 • Examine different tools and software that provide layers of abstraction in computing, including assemblers, compilers, and interpreters.

-• Understand the role of operating systems and applications in abstracting resource management, security details, and other underlying complexities.
+• Explain the role of operating systems and applications in abstracting resource management, security details, and other underlying complexities.

-• Study the progression from machine language to high-level programming languages through assembly language, and how each level abstracts the complexity of the underlying hardware.
+• Explain the progression from machine language to high-level programming languages through assembly language, and how each level abstracts the complexity of the underlying hardware.

-• Discover how language constructs like subroutines, modules, and polymorphism further abstract programming tasks.
+• Explain how language constructs like subroutines, modules, and polymorphism further abstract programming tasks.

-4. Understand Assemblers and Their Role in Programming
+4. Experiment with Assemblers and Their Role in Programming

 • Define what an assembler is and how it functions as a primitive compiler to translate assembly language into machine language.

-• Learn about UASM and its role in providing a symbolic representation for the Beta assembly language.
+• Outline the Beta UASM and its role in providing a symbolic representation for the Beta assembly language.

 5. Differentiate Between Interpreters and Compilers